mvolkmann/blog/src/smalltalk/22-control-flow.md

 The `Object` instance method `caseOf:` is similar to the `switch` statement in other programming languages.
-The argument for `caseOf:` is a dynamic array of `Association` elements.
+The argument for `caseOf:` is a dynamic array of `Association` elements where the keys and values are both blocks.
 It can optionally take an `otherwise:` argument whose value is a block that evaluates to the value to use if none if the cases are matched.
+If `otherwise:` is not used and no match is found, the error "Case not found, and not otherwise clause" is raised.

 For example: